Huotes/CommitMaker/README.md

 Be nice to the nerds; for all you know they might be the next Bill Gates!

 The pen is mighter than the sword, but only if the pen is held by Chuck Norris.

+They once made a Chuck Norris toilet paper, but there was a problem-- It wouldn't take shit from anybody.